 “The technology is within all of us.
 It always has been.”
-(8) Corporate research and development in the bid for competitive advantage on the racetrack is posited as the fulcrum for the ascent of all humankind.
+(8) Research and development in the bid for competitive advantage on the racetrack is posited as the fulcrum for the ascent of all humankind.

 In sympathy with these lofty ideals, the game does not dwell upon its martial aspects.
 Violence in Wip3out is never encouraged nor glorified, though plainly it is required for success.
 The use of weaponry is treated as a simple mechanical necessity for removing a barrier to progress; the state of being in motion, the faster the better, is valued above all.
 The player’s onboard tactical computer announces each incoming threat and action taken with a laconic female voice devoid of praise or scorn, and the elimination of a rival contender is verbalised de-facto.

 “we tried to make it look like a believable future instead of… the world gone mad” (11) says lead artist, Nicky Westcott.
 Each lap is accompanied by sights and sounds of the commonplace; cherry blossoms drift across the track, ornamental fountains flow, industrial railcars clatter, and dockside seagulls scatter at your approach.
 Mega Mall is rendered intimate because we see it from the inside.
-Conversely the race at Manor Top is situated above the city; instead of being crushed by the inhuman scale of this faux-Manhattan, we flit across the rooftops.
-The environs are made humane and thus we mentally invest in the gameworld to a degree far greater than had it tried to elicit constant awe.
+Conversely the race at Manor Top is situated above the city so that instead of being crushed by the inhuman scale of this faux-Manhattan, we flit across the rooftops.
+Because the environs are made humane we mentally invest in the gameworld to a degree far greater than had it tried to elicit constant awe.

 The most enduring utopias contain a kernel of hopeful exuberance that remains alluring no matter how quaint and misguided their worldview turns out to be.
-Wip3out’s Utopian Futurism has proven typically chimeric, informed by a defunct theory that we would undoubtedly witness the inexorable conversion of all the world’s nations to peaceful liberal democracy, capitalist doctrine, and tranquil federalism.
+Wip3out’s Utopian Futurism has proven typically unattainable, based on a defunct theory that all the world’s nations would inexorably convert to peaceful liberal democracy, capitalist doctrine, and tranquil federalism.
 Yet there remains the allure of a world in which the manic pursuit of speed and violence is virtuous and perhaps even spiritual, in which our indulgence in these things and our ingenuity for designing machines that enable them in ever-greater abundance, is inspirational rather than reprehensible.